fleek-network/fleek-network-docs/docs/roadmap.md

 During Testnet, the focus is twofold:

 - Stress-test and iterate Fleek Network
-- Maximize number of operators, nodes, and geographical distribution.
+- Maximize the number of operators, nodes, and geographical distribution.

 The team will develop different testnet versions, **test-specific**, to individually test, stress, and validate the network's performance and design.
 These are some of the items we intend to test: